1- The Character of Ahmad b. Ḥanbal

 3- Features and Sources

-Ahmad b. Ḥanbal gave Sunnah priority over the holy Qur’an, and while issuing fatwas leaned upon ḥadīths and Companions’ fatwas.
+Ahmad b. Ḥanbal regarded Sunnah as prior over the Holy Qur’an, and while issuing fatwas leaned upon ḥadīths and Companions’ fatwas.
 He did not issue fatwa based upon expediency.
-Whenever he obtained a text contrary to expediency, he acted in contrary to Mālik and performed on the text, and in the case of that there was no text against expediency, he took it as a base and did not run away from expediency, as Shāfi‘ī did.
+Whenever he obtained a text contrary to expediency, he acted in contrary to Mālik and performed on the text, and in case there was no text against expediency, he took it as a base and did not run away from expediency, as Shāfi‘ī did.
 A weak ḥadīth and a mursal ḥadīth (a tradition transmitted by someone who has not heard it directly from the Prophet) were regarded reliable in viewpoint of Ibn Ḥanbal, and he preferred them to qiyās.
 He believed that qiyās is allowable merely in necessity.

 4- Some Beliefs of Ḥanbalīyah

 - According to Ḥanbalī jurisprudence, mutual consent is the main factor in transactions, and every transaction is correct, except that there was a revealed text to nullify it.

 - Ḥanbalīs have a keen sensibility to ṭahārah (ritual purification) and nijāsah (ritual impurity), and are famous for this matter.